 There are two components to the IAI.
 First is the General Education Core Curriculum (GECC).
 This is the statewide transfer general education curriculum common to all IAI member institutions.
 Governors State University accepts all courses in this curriculum toward its general education requirements.
 Students may, however, transfer to GSU without completing the GECC.
-Students may also transfer from an out-of-state institution.
+Even though not included in IAI, students may also transfer from an out-of-state institution.

-The second component of the IAI is the baccalaureate major requirements developed by the statewide contentarea panels.
+The second component of the IAI is the baccalaureate major requirements developed by the statewide content-area panels.
 Governors State University accepts those courses designated by the panels for the majors offered at GSU.
-The university is also participating in a review and approval process for IAI courses in the majors and expects that virtually all courses will be included on the IAI web page.
+The university is also participating in a review and approval process for IAI courses in the majors.
 These courses may be used either as specific courses in the major or as electives.